thorlorick/theWhiteout/ramblings.md

 # Feb 19, 2026
 I'm getting the hang of a few things, but nothing concrete yet.
 I've got a bunch of little bits and bobs but I need to get them all together into a whole.
 One simple level...right!!

+# Feb 21, 2026
+Learning to use animation player.
+It's ok, but a bit finicky.
+I don't really know how to use it so I often delete things.
+I do have a bunch of animations now though, and understand how and where to get them...now to see if we can call them.